pierreac-xbe/freeticketing_ghpages/docs/reference/local-config.md

 The API key used for authentication when making requests to the XBE API endpoints.

+### `config_fetch_interval_minutes`

+- Type: `number`
+- Required: `false`
+- Default: `60`

+Defines the interval in minutes between fetches of the configuration from the XBE API.

 :::info

-These 3 fields are specifically used when running the application with XBE.
+These 4 fields are specifically used when running the application with XBE.

 :::